Keeping calm during Lockdown

 Our usual daily routines are, more than likely, going to be all over the place at the moment.
 So nourishment and activity need to be on your top priority list!
 With the kitchen mere footsteps away at all times, it’s going to be difficult to avoid those precious and very limited quarantine snacks!

 So keep your body hydrated (and not just on coffee/tea), plan a fun walking tour of your house/apartment to keep your body moving, and remember to eat your veggies and not just the ice cream!
 But ultimately, and especially for right now, consume what makes you happy!
-If a Twix bar is what it will take to suppress the tears and help get you through the day, then a Twix bar is what you shall have!
+If a box of biscuits is what it will take to suppress the tears and help get you through the day, then a Twix bar is what you shall have!

 Use your voice and phone a friend!